pace-neutrons/Horace/documentation/smg/08_setting_up_jenkins_ci.md

 ### GitHub PR Labels

-GitHub PRs also pass labels through to the Jenkins build system.
+GitHub PRs pass labels through to the Jenkins build system.
 These labels can be accessed via the `PR_LABELS` environment variable from within scripts.
 Currently, there are 3 labels of importance to the Jenkins system.

 - `DO_NOT_CI` - Label which skips the Jenkins system entirely (primarily for use with documentation changes).
-- `do-not-build` - Label which skips the build (of C++ components) and test stages of the pipeline (primarily for use with Jenkins Pipeline changes).
+- `do-not-build` - Label which skips the build (of C++ components) and test (C++ & MATLAB) stages of the pipeline (primarily for use with Jenkins Pipeline changes).
-- `do-not-test` - Label which skips the test stage of the pipeline (primarily for use with changing CMake build processes)
+- `do-not-test` - Label which skips the test (C++ & MATLAB) stage of the pipeline (primarily for use with changing CMake build processes)
+- `Herbert_<branch>` - Build Herbert branch designated by `branch` as part of Horace

 ## Jenkins GUI